studio24/mac-setup/apple-id.md

 Apple IDs are a requirement for getting support for an Apple Mac.

-## Setting up your Apple ID
+## Setting up a new Apple ID

 If you don't already have an Apple ID using your Studio 24 email, you will receive an invitation via email containing:

-* Your managed Apple ID eg: user@studio24.net
+* Your managed Apple ID, e.g. user@studio24.net
 * Your temporary password

 You should then reset your password: